Two-phase free boundary problems for a class of fully nonlinear double-divergence systems: Introduction

 Notice that we recover the information in \eqref{noconvex_functional} as $\epsilon$ goes to zero in \eqref{convex_functional}.
 Such limit leads to a phenomenon known as microstructures.
 For more details, see \cite{AG1987}, \cite{AG1996}; see also \cite{kohnicm}.

-From the applications point of view, the Hessian-dependent functionals also appear in the mechanics of solids.
-For instance, the study of energy-driven pattern formation and nonlinear elasticity.
+From the application point of view, the Hessian-dependent functionals also appear in the mechanics of solids.
+For instance, the study of energy-driven pattern formation and nonlinear elasticity as in \cite{KO2018}.
 The ribbon’s energy is defined by